Ahamd-Shkour/Ahamd-Shkour/README.md

 ### Discord Status:
  <img src="https://lanyard-profile-readme.vercel.app/api/685868171755913293?borderRadius=20px&hideBadges=false" height="280">

-My name is Ahmad Shkour, a backend developer working on several projects that you can find in here!
+My name is Ahmad Shkour, a full stack developer working on several projects that you can find in here!

 ### ✉️ Contact Me